1.Tutorial: Create a portal entry

-To create a portal entry, use the dashboard UI, the process is very quick and only has a few pre-requisites.
+Use the dashboard to create a portal entry, the process is very quick and only has a few prerequisites.

 Requirements for a portal entry:

-- A Security policy set up that grants access to this API
+- A security policy configured to grant access to the API

 First you will need to navigate to the portal catalogue, to do so, select the option from the left hand nav:

 This page displays all of the catalogue entries you have defined, whether they have documentation attached and whether they are active on the portal or not.
-Select the Add button to continue:
+Select the Add new API button to continue:

-Step 3: Give the entry a name and select a security policy to associate
+Step 3: Set name and associate a security policy

 - You will only see security policies for valid APIs in the drop-down list for the policies